manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.21514973-blue)](https://doi.org/10.5281/zenodo.21514973)
 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

+*The **"Favor object composition over class inheritance"** mantra came with an unspoken cost: object composition gives up the **open recursion** that makes inheritance practical.*

+***Parts** offers a practical, comprehensive resolution: independent runtime objects and open recursion without sacrificing performance or composition flexibility.*

+---

 Statically typed object-oriented languages have traditionally separated two properties of implementation reuse:

-* **Internal polymorphism** is a natural consequence of *inheritance*: the type hierarchy fuses into a single runtime object, with inherited methods executing as part of that object, so self-calls can reach overrides supplied by a subclass.
+* **Open recursion** is a natural consequence of *inheritance*: the type hierarchy fuses into a single runtime object, with inherited methods executing as part of that object, so self-calls can reach overrides supplied by a subclass.
 * **Independent runtime components** are the defining property of *object composition*: objects remain distinct at runtime and can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime in arbitrary